lsoft/DpdtInject/README.md

 0. Child kernels (aka child clusters).
 0. Additional compile-time safety.
 0. Binding settings that modify compile-time code generation.
-0. Same performance on the platforms with no compilation at runtine.
+0. Same performance on the platforms with no compilation at runtime.
-0. If you are writing a DLL (or nuget) you are free now to use Dpdt because no DI-container dependency will arise to your distribution.
 0. Dpdt Visual Studio Extension helps you to be more productive (see below).
 0. At last, Dpdt produces a very, very fast resolution code.